PitonCMS/Engine/support/designer/contact.md

 ```

 ## Custom Input Fields
-To extend the contact form with custom field inputs to create ordering or registration forms and more:
+To extend the contact form with custom field inputs to create ordering or registration forms and more

 1. Add any custom inputs to your form and give each custom input a unique `name`.
 The name should only include letters, numbers, dashes, or underscores without spaces
 2. Register the custom input in `structure/definitions/contactInputs.json`.
 You can put all custom contact forms inputs in this single array